redhat-helloworld-msa/hello/Readme.md

 Build and Deploy hello
 -------------------------

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the JBoss EAP server
 2. Open a command prompt and navigate to the root directory of this microservice.
 3. Type this command to build and deploy the archive: